As you first enter Paris, whether by taxi, uber or RoissyBus, you’re going to be surrounded by patisseries and boulangeries.

 In both places, you can witness French people dart out with large bags and colorful boxes filled with desserts.
 So, what’s the difference between the two?

 Does the idea of sipping French coffee by the Seine send you into a magical daze?
 Noshing on French cuisine will most definitely elicit the same response on your trip to Paris.
-Enjoy our ultimate guide where to eat in Paris.
+Bookmark our ultimate guide where to eat in Paris post for later!

 If you would prefer us to do the heavy lifting, we got you covered.
 Check our Le Marais Paris Food Tour to experience the best food in the city.